 Security groups allow you to create rules to access your instance.
 You can change security groups and rules for an instance on the dashboard, even while it is running.
-For information on security groups see this article in Nectar Fundamentals and this training material on security.
+For information on security groups see this article in Nectar Fundamentals.

 3. Launch an Instance